thatcyberlad/KAEZAL/README.md

 Camphisher captures webcam images from targets using phishing tactics.

     Objective: Capture webcam snapshots through a phishing page.
-    Process:
-        Sends a phishing page prompting the target for webcam access.
+    Process: Generates a phishing page prompting the target for webcam access.
 Captures and transmits images back to the researcher upon approval.
     Technologies Used: Flask for backend communication, Python libraries for data handling.

 2. Phisher